V4Fire/Client/src/components/base/b-router/README.md

    * `[basePath, activeRoute]`
    * `[basePath, activeRoute, routes]`

-   Or, if the provider returns a dictionary, it will be mapped on the component (you can pass a complex property path using dots as delimiters).
+   Alternatively, if the provider returns a dictionary, it will be mapped to the component (you can pass a complex property path using dots as delimiters).

    If any key from the response matches a component method, that method will be called with the value from that key.
-   (if the value is an array, it will be passed to the method as arguments).
+   (If the value is an array, it will be passed to the method as arguments).

    ```
    {